stat545ubc-2023/assignment-b3-nicolarammell/README.md

 This repository includes two folders: `app_v1` and `app_v2`.

 The `app_v1` folder contains the R code file used to create my Assignment 3 app.
-It also contains a subfolder which holds the images used in the app.
+It also contains a subfolder with images used in the app.
 My Assignment 3 app is hosted on the shinyapps.io server and can be viewed [here](https://nicolarammell.shinyapps.io/app_v1/).

 The `app_v2` folder contains the R code file used to create my Assignment 4 app.
-It also contains a subfolder which holds the images used in the app.
+It also contains a subfolder with images used in the app.
 My Assignment 4 app is hosted on the shinyapps.io server and can be viewed [here](https://nicolarammell.shinyapps.io/app_v2/).

 ## ASSIGNMENT B3